demasy/oracle-sonarqube/README.md

 <br>

 ###### Suggestions & Issues
-> If you find any issue or have a great idea in mind please create an issue on <a href="https://github.com/demasy/Understanding-SonarQube-PLSQL/issues">GitHub</a>.
+> If you find any issue or have a great idea in mind, please create an issue on <a href="https://github.com/demasy/Understanding-SonarQube/issues">GitHub</a>.